turutupa/blog/content/blog/coding-a-round-robin-tournament-aint-easy-wow.md

 So if we had in a round:

-Player “A” in position 0\
+* Player “A” in position 0
-Player “B” in position 1\
+* Player “B” in position 1
-Player “C” in position 2\
+* Player “C” in position 2
-Player “D” in position 3\
+* Player “D” in position 3
-Player “E” in position 4\
+* Player “E” in position 4
-Player “F” in position 5\
+* Player “F” in position 5
-Player “G” in position 6\
+* Player “G” in position 6
-Player “H” in position 7
+* Player “H” in position 7

-The first round would have 2 matches:
+The first round would have 2 matches (as mentioned before):

-`2 and 3 ``vs`
+`2 and 3 ``vs `

-`5 and 1 ``vs`
+`5 and 1 ``vs `

 which translates to

-`C and D ``vs`
+`C and D ``vs `

-`F and B ``vs`
+`F and B ``vs `

-The last step then is, how to calculate in what position each player has to play each round?
+Which results in our last step!
+How to calculate in what position each player has to play each round?
 And this is the easy part.
 If you checked out at the beginning the link for Round Robin Tournament, we will be using here the Circle's Method.

 * Player A is always going to play in position 0
-* All other players are going to rotate, advancing one position per round
+* All other players are going to rotate, advancing one position per round - which means each player will play in a different position each round, excepts player A of course
 * As there are 8 players the number of rotations is N - 1 thus 7

 The resulting rotation can be seen in the following matrix: